mbdavid/LiteDB/README.md

 - Remove index definitions on mapper (fluent/attribute)
 - Support for query using Linq-to-Object when no index or any NotImplemented linq visitor

+*** Cache results in query before send to client: READ LOCK control ***

 - Review if it's better use None/Flush/WriteThrough
 - Multikey search without index
-- Mark Query.Mode = Linq when is in linq (better for debug?)
-- Linq-to-Object in Exists/Count
-- Cache results in query before send to client

 - Review Database.Insert / Upsert
-- Try convert QueryAnd in QueryBetween if it's possible
+- Implement Lock in StreamDiskService using a second MemoryStream _locker

+CONCURRENCY
+- Work LiteDB.Perf

 QUERY

 - Visitor must return Query with QueryLinq when not possible convert Expression to predefined Query
 - QueryAnd must return Left only with FilterDocument on right
 - RunMode change to bool NeedFilter?
 - Skip/Limit implemented inside foreach (no more on Linq)
+- Remove QueryBetween = convert into QueryAnd(Query.GTE, Query.LTE)

 FIND MODIFY
 db.Update(Query query, Action<BsonDocument> update, int skip = 0, int limit = int.MaxValue)